Leg Cramps From Diabetes

 Pain medications

 Leg cramps cause quite severe pain, but their duration does not exceed 2-3 minutes and there is no point in taking an anesthetic pill.
 However, with frequent convulsions, pain medications are recommended in complex treatment.
-Tablets "Analgin" and "Paracetamol" have a moderate analgesic effect and minimal contraindications.
-In addition to seizures, they often take Aspirin, as a means of diluting the blood and improving its circulation.

 Drugs with potassium and magnesium

-If metabolic processes with potassium and magnesium are disturbed, the use of Asparkam as an absolutely safe agent is recommended.
-It is used for cardiovascular pathologies, insufficiency of peripheral blood circulation.
 The drug is adjusted in ampoules and tablets.
 Severe forms of convulsive syndrome suggest intravenous administration over 10 days.
 Treatment with tablets is carried out for a month: 1 tablet 3 times a day.

 Traditional remedies for the treatment of seizures

-The success of alternative ways of therapy is based on the utilization of therapeutic qualities of plants and minerals.
+The success of alternative ways of therapy is based on the utilization of the therapeutic qualities of plants and minerals.
 The use of folk remedies in the treatment of seizures helps relieve pain and stimulate muscle tissue.
 Offer of alternative medicine:

 • dissolve in a glass of warm water 1 teaspoon - honey, apple cider vinegar, and potassium lactate.
 Take 10 to 14 days once daily before meals;